New England (New England album)

+New England is the debut album by the American rock band New England.
 The album was also issued on CD in 1998 by the US re-issue label Renaissance Records.
 The CD contains an un-marked bonus track, a different extended mix of "Don't Ever Wanna Lose Ya".

-In February 2023 a remastered version, with six bounus track, was released on CD by Rock Candy Records.
+In February 2023, a remastered version, with six bonus tracks, was released on CD by Rock Candy Records.

 Track listing

 All songs written and arranged by John Fannon.